y3sidDeve/FaztExps/README.md

 ```

 ## Usage
-To import the configuration, run
+To import the configuration, execute

 ```
 create-fazt-exps